 The Directors provided in full for the investment in equity securities in the US (1) in 2007 due to the uncertain future of the Company.
-The Equity securities, US (2) and UK, classed as investing activities, were also provided in full in 2008 due to uncertainties about the future of those Companies.
+The Equity securities, US (2) and UK were also provided in full in 2008 due to uncertainties about the future of those Companies.